Financial Aid

 Grants

-The term grant refers to gift money awarded simply on the basis of need, most often as determined by the Free Application for Federal Student Aid (FAFSA).
+The term grant refers to gift money awarded on the basis of need, most often as determined by the FAFSA.

 Loans

-For many students it becomes necessary to borrow money to help finance college.
+For many students it becomes necessary to borrow money to help finance the cost of college.
 The first option to consider are loans offered through the federal student loan program.
-By filing a FAFSA, a student will automatically be eligible for either a subsidized (interest free) or unsubsidized (interest charged) loan, or perhaps a combination of both.
+By filing a FAFSA, a student will automatically be eligible for a subsidized (interest free) and/or unsubsidized (interest charged) loans.
 Loans must be repaid after the student leaves college or graduates.
 In addition, parent or alternative student loans may also be available.
+Families are encouraged to borrow only what they NEED to cover the cost of education.
+To complete a Bachelor's degree, we recommend that students and families keep their total borrowing at or under $27,000.

 Work-study